Cherry Pie Filling

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

-Cherry is the first fresh fruit filling I ever cooked first before adding it to a pie.
-I was inspired by my sister-in-law Amara, who likes to cook her fillings (apple, cherry, peach) before baking the pie.
+Cherry is the first fresh fruit filling I ever cooked before adding it to a pie.
+I was inspired by my sister-in-law, Amara, who likes to cook her fillings (apple, cherry, peach) before baking the pie.
 She likes the control this gives her in determining if the filling is properly thickened and flavored.
-I agree!
-Her special flair with cherries in my filling recipe here.
+I agree and have never gone back since trying it myself!

 Whether you’re baking a classic cherry pie or utilizing this luscious filling in various desserts, understanding how to make it from scratch can elevate any recipe you use it in.

-• Fresh Cherries: The foundation of any great cherry pie filling, sour cherries bring out a more authentic cherry flavor.
-So this is not the filling for bing cherries or other sweet cherry varieties Fresh cherries are wonderful but also require some doing by pitting them before cooking.
+• Fresh Cherries: This is not the filling for Bing cherries or other sweet cherries.
+Sour cherries are the foundation of the filling, bringing out a more authentic cherry flavor.
+Fresh cherries are wonderful, but also require pitting before cooking.
 Frozen sour cherries are a time-saving alternative because they are already pitted.
 They are just as good as fresh tart cherries for making pie filling.
+Frozen are my preference!
+Especially here in Michigan, where they are an important crop, and we can find them readily.

 • Sugar Mixture: Granulated sugar or cane sugar are my go-tos for sweetening pie filling.
 You can sub in some brown sugar if you like.
 And if you prefer less sugar, you can adjust the amount by starting with half, stirring it in, tasting, and adding more as needed to suit your tastes.